RKinDLab/Reach_alpha_Blue_heavy_Sim/README.md

 # Reach Alpha Blue Heavy Simulator

-This repository features a ros2_control simulator for the BlueROV Heavy with an attached Reach Alpha 5 robot, using Thor Fossen’s methods for underwater dynamics and Featherstone's algorithm with CasADi for the manipulator.
+This repository features a ros2_control simulator for the BlueROV Heavy with an attached Reach Alpha 5 manipulator, using Thor Fossen’s methods for underwater dynamics and Featherstone's algorithm with CasADi for the manipulator.

 ![alt text](./doc/uvms.png?raw=true "Blue Heavy with Reach Alpha attached")